parker-group/Kinshasa_EO/OVERVIEW_KinshasaEO.md

 # 🌍 Overview of Earth Observation data processing for Kinshasa, DRC

 This project integrates remote sensing (satellite) and weather station data for Kinshasa, Democratic Republic of Congo, to support spatiotemporal analyses of environmental conditions relevant to health.
-For a description of the remote sensing data sources and the science behind them, see this document: ['Remote Sensing Data Descriptions'] (https://github.com/parker-group/Kinshasa_EO/blob/main/EO_Products.odt)
+For a description of the remote sensing data sources and the science behind them, see this document: [`Remote Sensing Data Descriptions`] (https://github.com/parker-group/Kinshasa_EO/blob/main/EO_Products.odt)

 ---